Creating Grids with QGIS

 'Map Grid Properties' interface appears

-Select 'Appearance' toggle
+(3.1) Select 'Appearance' toggle

-Grid type: Solid
+Grid Type: Solid

-Intervals: Choose one of the following or both
+Intervals: Choose one of the following

 Select 'Fit Segment width' (This selection creates the grid lines automatically.
 It adjusts the spacing between the gridlines based on the map extent by calculating and selecting the best intervals to display.
 This ensures the correct spacing between the grid lines whenever the map scale is adjusted or changes.)

-Select 'Frame' toggle
+(3.2) Select 'Frame' toggle

 Frame style: Choose a style (i.e. Interior and Exterior Ticks)

-The frame style you selected will appear
+The frame style you select will appear

 You can keep all the defaults or change the Frame (margin, thickness, etc.)

-Scroll to 'Draw Coordinates' toggle
+(3.3) Scroll to 'Draw Coordinates' toggle

 Check box 'Draw Coordinates'

-The format label you selected will appear
+The format label you select will appear.

-Font: change the font style
+Font: Change the font style

-Distance to map frame: the coordinate annotation's distance from the grid border.
+Distance to map frame: The coordinate annotation's distance from the grid border.

 Choose precision: Choose how to display the level of accuracy of each coordinate annotation based on the map units.

-Select 'Appearance' toggle
+(3.4) Select 'Appearance' toggle - Offset

-Offset: (select the position of the gridlines or adjust the labels)
+Offset: (select the position of the gridlines)

 Navigate to 'Draw Coordinates' toggle